CLEAR

 Posted June, 2019

 • Jessica Ann Levy will join us as a postdoc for the next two years in the history of corruption and injustice.
-She earned her Ph.D. from Johns Hopkins University and is currently a postdoctoral reseach associate in African-American Studies at Princeton University.
+She earned her Ph.D. from Johns Hopkins University and is currently a postdoctoral research associate in African-American Studies at Princeton University.
 At UVA, she will be working on a book project entitled Black Power, Inc.: Corporatizing Anti-Racist Struggles in the U.S. and Sub-Saharan Africa.
 You can read more about her work here: https://jessicaannlevy.wordpress.com/

 • Shan Aman-Rana (PhD candidate, London School of Economics) will be joining the Department of Economics and UVA-CLEAR as an Assistant Professor starting Fall 2019.
 Aman-Rana's research is on Development Economics and Organizational Economics, with her research examining incentives for bureaucratic promotions in the Pakistan Administrative Service (PAS, in which she has also served).
 Her website is https://www.shanamanrana.com/